Pittsburgh-NEH-Institute/Institute-Materials-2017/general/pedagogy.md

 These five steps are part of a computational pipeline, each of which takes input and creates output, which is then fed into the proceeding step.
 This philological pipeline can be implemented without understanding the way individual steps work, which means team members can work on different parts of the project without interfering with others.

 From a teaching perspective, this is advantageous for two reasons.
 First, collation is something many of you are probably looking to do as part of your research questions.
 Second, CollateX is a great example of a pipeline, upon which you can model other working pipelines in your projects.
+You can model pipelines other ways of course, but we happen to think this one is relevant and very cool.

 ### Text analytics with Mike